I coach dog owners to get their dog to listen without training in three months.

 Here’s something most trainers won’t tell you: Dog training is 70-90% about training the owner.

-Saro’s compassionate, proven training methods are built on one simple principle: understanding your dog as an individual.
-Every dog has a unique personality, learning style, and set of needs—and Saro’s approach honours that.
+Saro’s compassionate, proven training method is built on one simple principle: understanding your dog as an individual.
+Every dog has a unique personality, learning style, and set of needs—and Saro’s approach honors that.

 Training doesn’t have to be stressful or complicated.
 With Saro by your side, you’ll discover how enjoyable and rewarding the journey can be.